-Each of the executive Directors, non-executive Directors and independent non-executive Directors (except Mr. Alain Vincent Fontaine and Mr. O'Yang Wiley) has entered into a service agreement with the Company for an initial term of three years commencing from 27 May 2015 and renewed his/her service agreement with the Company for a further period of three years commencing from 27 May 2018.
-Each of their appointments is subject to the termination at any time by either party giving to the other not less than three months' notice in writing and retirement by rotation and re-election pursuant to the articles of association of the Company (the "Articles of Association") and the Listing Rules.
+All executive Directors have entered into service agreements with the Company from 27 May 2015 and renewed their service agreements with the Company on 27 May 2018 and 27 May 2021.
+Each of the non-executive Directors and independent non-executive Directors (except Mr. Alain Vincent Fontaine and Mr. O'Yang Wiley) has entered into a service agreement with the Company for an initial term of three years commencing from 27 May 2015 and renewed his service agreement with the Company for a further period of three years commencing from 27 May 2018 and 27 May 2021.
+Each of the Directors' appointments is subject to the termination at any time by either party giving to the other not less than three months' notice in writing and retirement by rotation and re-election pursuant to the articles of association of the Company (the "Articles of Association") and the Listing Rules.